For best experience please turn on javascript and use a modern browser!

 • Physics and Astronomy - application possible for 3rd year students of Physics and Astronomy, most English taught courses are offered in semester 1

-• Psychobiology - application possible for 2nd and 3rd year students with a Biology or Psychology background, English taught courses in semester 1 only
+• Psychobiology - application possible for 3rd year students with a Biology or Psychology background, English taught courses in semester 1 only

 The following fields are open to students from all study areas:

-• Interdisciplinary courses - application possible for 2nd and 3rd year students of all study areas
+• Interdisciplinary courses - application possible for students of all study areas

 Students with a degree comparable to a Dutch Bachelor's degree can apply for courses at a Master's level.
 All Master's programmes are taught in English.